 10 Now these are the chiefs of the David’s mighty men, who strengthened him in his kingdom, together with all Israel, to make him king, according to the word of the Lord concerning Israel.

-18 The three broke through the army of the Philistines, and drew water out of the well of Bethlehem, that was by the gate, and took it, and brought it to David; but David would not drink any of it, but poured it out to the Lord, 19 and said, “My God forbid me, that I should do this!
+18 The three broke through the army of the Philistines, drew water out of the well of Bethlehem that was by the gate.
+They took it and brought it to David, but David would not drink any of it, but poured it out to the Lord 19 and said, “My God forbid me that I should do this!
 Shall I drink the blood of these men who have put their lives in jeopardy?”
 For they risked their lives to bring it.
 Therefore he would not drink it.
 The three mighty men did these things.

 David’s Thirty Mighty Men

-20 Abishai, the brother of Joab, was chief of the three; for he raised his spear against 300 and killed them, and had a name among the three.
-21 Of the three, he was more honorable than the other two, and was made their captain; however he was not included in the three.
+20 Abishai, the brother of Joab, was chief of the three, for he raised his spear against 300 and killed them and had a name among the three.
+21 He was more honorable than the other three, and was made their captain, however he was not included in the three.